-Meet Malcolm J. Bertoni, Assistant Commissioner for Planning
+Meet Malcolm J. Bertoni, Associate Commissioner for Planning

 The Office of Planning works collaboratively to provide objective planning, analysis, and program evaluation services to improve FDA's policies and performance.
 Mr. Bertoni is responsible for directing agency-wide strategic planning, performance management, economic analysis, program evaluation, business process planning, risk communication research and planning, user fee program analysis, and public health outcome measurement and analysis.
 The Office of Planning works to improve FDA's effectiveness and efficiency through a broad array of initiatives that include: